microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteColumn.md

       - `[Properties <IMicrosoftGraphKeyValue[]>]`: Collection of properties on the term.
         - `[Key <String>]`: Key for the key-value pair.
         - `[Value <String>]`: Value for the key-value pair.
-      - `[Relations <IMicrosoftGraphTermStoreRelation1[]>]`: To indicate which terms are related to the current term as either pinned or reused.
+      - `[Relations <IMicrosoftGraphTermStoreRelation[]>]`: To indicate which terms are related to the current term as either pinned or reused.
         - `[Id <String>]`: Read-only.
         - `[FromTerm <IMicrosoftGraphTermStoreTerm1>]`: term
         - `[Relationship <String>]`: